ffelten/CrazyRL/README.md

 Secondly place the turned on drones on your environment.
 Be careful to put your drones at their right place depending on their id to avoid any crash at start up.

 ### Tips

 If the drones are not starting once the test, verify your config load on the Crazyflie with the [cfclient](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/).
 A method is launched at each start which reset the position estimator and load the config.
 If the information are not good the drone will not take off.

-Verify also the leds on drones if there is a continued red light it means the drone have not enough battery to pursue the mission.
+Verify also the LEDs on drones if there is a continued red light it means the drone have not enough battery to pursue the mission.

 The LED on lighthouse deck have to be green to ensure a good reception of lighthouse positioning.

+## Dev infos

+### Structure
+The switch between real environment and simulation is specified through the `render_mode` option, can be `"real"`, `"human"` or `None`.

+`BaseParallelEnv` is the base class for the environment.
+It contains the basic methods to interact with the environment.
+From there, child classes allow to specify specific tasks such as Circle or Hover.
+`utils/` contains the basic functions to interact with the drones and OpenGL stuff for rendering.